quon-titative-biology/cLDM/README.md

 Directories:
-  /Data/ contains directories with images in .tiff format as well associated coordinate .json files /Zebrafish-LDM/ contains the teh scripts necesarry to run the the diffusion model /saved_model/ contains directories to saved config files and
+  /Data/ contains directories with images in .tiff format as well associated coordinate .json files /Zebrafish-LDM/ contains the teh scripts necesarry to run the the diffusion model /models/ contains all of the saved model weights for the SAM, VAE, and LDM

 Downloading Required Models: